mikenguyen13/data_analysis/_book/28-interrupted-time-series.md

 -   If autoregression is detected, consider including a lagged dependent variable to account for serial correlation.

--   However, be cautious---introducing a lagged outcome may create dynamic bias if the treatment effect itself influences the lag.
+-   However, be cautious because introducing a lagged outcome may create dynamic bias if the treatment effect itself influences the lag.

 7.  **Augmented Local Linear Approach**